oppia/oppia-web-developer-docs/Migrating-End-to-End-Tests-to-Async-Await.md

 * Clone the branch from the PR.
 If you already cloned the branch, update from the remote branch. **Pull in remote changes daily if not hourly!**
     * With so many people working on one branch, there's a lot of potential for merge conflicts.
 Keep this to a minimum by pulling in remote changes early and often.
 * Migrate the file and all of its dependencies by working through the file line-by-line.
 Each time you find a call to another file, migrate that function in the other file and all of its dependencies recursively.
 By the time you finish, you should have a fully migrated suite that runs and passes consistently.
+* When you are debugging your migrated code, add to the list of debugging tips below to help future contributors.
 * **Commit your changes, keeping one commit per file or group of files if possible,** and push it to the PR branch
     * This PR is going to be a huge diff, and it will help us review the changes if every file is migrated in its own commit.
 In this case you might only be migrating parts of files, so you may need to break this rule.
 Try and keep your commit history easy to understand though.
 * Check the box next to your claimed file.